cypherstig/cypherstig.github.io/_posts/2022-01-13-book-summary-this-book-will-save-you-time.md

 	- If anyone tried to unfavorably change or harm Bitcoin, other participants in the decentralized system would simply block them, preserving the integrity of Bitcoin.
 - In the modern world, you are always at the mercy of the inflation rate.
 History shows that you cannot trust banks with the money supply.
 If you had the ability to create money for whatever expenses you have, wouldn't you do it?
 <a href="#citations"><img class="post-header-image-right portrait standard-img-border" src="/assets/img/this-book-will-save-you-time/money-printer-brr.gif"></a>
-- <mark>Bitcoin is the first money allowing you to trade your only truly valueable asset (time) for similarly scarce units of value (bitcoin).</mark>
+- <mark>Bitcoin is the first money allowing you to trade your only truly valuable asset (limited time) for similarly scarce units of value (bitcoin).</mark>

 ## Chapter 10: A Promising Future